-To create openings for windows and doors, create the correspondingly shaped splines and make them Child objects of the Hole Door & Win Null object.
+To create openings for windows and doors, create the correspondingly shaped splines and make them Child objects of the Hole Door & Winobject.
 An opening will be created accordingly.
 Spline objects will snap to the nearest wall, which means that you don’t have to worry about proper rotation of the Spline object.

 After the basic shape of the house has been defined, materials can be assigned to the walls and floors.
 There are three ways in which this can be done: